 Pulmonary function tests are performed to assess lung function.
-Spirometry is the most common and widely used lung function test among all followed by diffusing capacity of the lungs for carbon monoxide (DLCO).
+Spirometry is the most common and widely used lung function test, followed by diffusing capacity of the lungs for carbon monoxide (DLCO).
 It is also known as the transfer factor.
-DLCO is a measurement to assess the ability of the lungs to transfer gas from inspired air to the bloodstream.
+DLCO is a measurement to assess the lungs' ability to transfer gas from inspired air to the bloodstream.
 Carbon monoxide (CO) has a high affinity for hemoglobin, and it follows the same pathway as that of oxygen to finally bind with hemoglobin.
-Inhaled CO is used for this test due to its high affinity for hemoglobin (200-250 times that of oxygen).
-Among other potential gases to be used for evaluating diffusing capacity, oxygen is not preferred since its uptake is limited by cardiac uptake and total body consumption.
+Inhaled CO is used for this test due to its high affinity for hemoglobin (200 to 250 times that of oxygen).
+Among other potential gases for evaluating diffusing capacity, oxygen is not preferred since its uptake is limited by cardiac uptake and total body consumption.

 In brief, during a ten-second breath-hold, DLCO measures uptake of CO per unit time per mm of driving pressure of CO (cc of CO/sec/mm of Hg).

 The respiratory membrane forms the diffusing barrier.
 It separates air within the alveoli from blood flowing in the pulmonary capillaries.
 It consists of the following layers: